-Community Correction Alternative Programs (CCAP) at Diversion and Detention Centers Incarceration Programs are designed to offer Circuit Court judges an alternative incarceration option for non-violent felony offenders, at both initial sentencing and revocation proceedings.
+Community Correction Alternative Program (CCAP) through Detention and Diversion Centers are designed to offer Circuit Court judges an alternative incarceration option for non-violent felony offenders, at both initial sentencing and revocation proceedings.
 The Parole Board was later authorized to refer parole and post-release violators.

 Upon conviction, either by plea or finding by the court, if the judge desires that the defendant be evaluated for participation in CCAP, operated at the Detention and Diversion Centers, upon order of the court, the Probation and Parole Officer will initiate the assessment.
 The Officer will complete the initial screening to determine whether the defendant is non-violent, has serious medical issues, pending charges and other stipulations of the Code of Virginia.
-Once the initial screening is completed, the Officer will then complete the offender risk and needs assessment instrument (COMPAS) and forward that along with the initial screening document to the DOC Central Referral Unit.
-The Central Referral Unit will determine suitability for program participation and forward the results back to the Officer who will include the information along with the Presentence Report.
-If the court desired to place a defendant in the program, the court would impose a sentence, suspend the sentence on the condition of successful completion of the CCAP program.
+Once the initial screening is completed, the Officer will then complete the offender risk and needs assessment instrument (COMPAS) and forward that along with the initial screening document to the DOC CCAP Referral Unit.
+The CCAPI Referral Unit will determine suitability for program participation and forward the results back to the Officer.
+If the court desires to place a defendant in the program, the court would impose a sentence, suspend the sentence on the condition of successful completion of the CCAP program.

-The determination of each offender's risks and treatment needs is central to participation in the CCAP program.
-The program accepts offenders who are moderate to high criminal recidivism risks with moderate to high treatment needs.
-On a case by case basis, offenders who have low risks but higher treatment needs will be accepted if treatment resources are not available in the local community.
+The determination of each offender's risks and treatment needs is central to participation in the CCAP.
+The program accepts offenders who have moderate to high criminal recidivism risks with moderate to high treatment needs.
+On a case by case basis, offenders who have low risks but higher treatment needs will be accepted if treatment resources are not available in the local community or all resources have been exhausted.
 An example is an offender who may need intensive drug treatment when there are no local resources.

-The programming dosage is determined by the needs of each defendant.
-Defendants who have lower treatment needs, (22-28 weeks) will participate in our Stafford and Harrisonburg Units and women will participate at our Chesterfield Unit.
-The participants will receive Cognitive Behavioral Treatment, Substance Abuse, Vocational and Educational services as well as engaging in a Work Component.
+The programming duration is determined by the needs of each defendant.
+Defendants who have lower treatment needs, (22-28 weeks) will participate in our Stafford and Harrisonburg Centers and women will participate at our Chesterfield Center.
+The participants will receive Cognitive Behavioral Treatment, substance abuse, vocational and educational services as well as engaging in a work component.

-Defendants who have higher treatment needs, (42-48 weeks) will participate in our Appalachian and Cold Springs Unit and women will participate in Chesterfield.
-Participants will receive intensive Cognitive Behavioral Treatment, Intensive Substance Abuse Vocational Training, Educations, Community Service Projects, Welding, Masonry as well as the core programming listed above for the lower needs defendants.
+Defendants who have higher treatment needs, (42-48 weeks) will participate in our Appalachian and Cold Springs Centers and women will participate in Chesterfield.
+Participants will receive intensive Cognitive Behavioral Treatment, intensive substance abuse vocational training, educational services, community service projects, welding, masonry as well as the core programming listed above for the lower needs defendants.

-If a lower needs defendant is determined to need more services, they will be transferred to a facility to better meet their needs which will extend program duration.
+If a lower needs defendant is determined to need more services, they will be transferred to a center to better meet their needs.

-One unit, Cold Springs is dedicated to address intensive substance abuse issues as this need has significantly increased over the past several years, particularly with opiate users.
+Two Units, Cold Springs and Appalachian are dedicated to address intensive substance abuse issues as this need has significantly increased over the past several years, particularly with opioid users.